planet-lia/lia-docs/content/tutorials/beginner-tutorial.md

 ## Following path

-As mentioned above, after we can reach a point on the map, following a full path on the map that is build out of multiple points is a peace of cake.
+As mentioned above, after we can reach a point on the map, following a full path on the map that is build out of multiple points is a piece of cake.
 The only things you need to modify from the example above are shown below:

 ```java
 ...